#

 is decoded and used to prepare awhen

-clause that filters out the records already fetched, and the:limit
+clause that filters the newest records, and the:limit

-of requested records is pulled. - You know that you reached the end of the collection when
+of records is pulled. - You know that you reached the end of the collection when

 pagy.next.nil?